irevenko/forge-node-app/README.md

 A Fast Way to Generate Node Boilerplate With Your Favorite Development Tools and Libs

 # ToDo
-- Babel, Babel + ESLint + nodemon
+- Write dotenv to top
 - init jest conf for js, Jest + dotenv
 - Add Mocha + Chai, ?Jasmine
-- Write dotenv to top
 - New tsconf for TS projects
 - Init git
 - Ask: do you want to install ts and ts-node globally?
 - Add eslintignore, prettierignore, gitignore, LICENSE, README
-- Improve ESLint with plugins, extends, Update eslintrc after installation
-- Add Webpack (rollup, parcel, gulpб snowpack)
+- Add Webpack (rollup, parcel, gulp snowpack)
 - Add yargs (all questions but with args)
 - Fix ora with async
 - Add another spinner